PROMISE Project final conference launches the European Barnahus Movement

 How we work

-Safe and secure The United Nations Convention on the Rights of the Child guarantees children their human rights and children are entitled to dignity and integrity, as well as safety and security.
-Ensuring a safe and secure region for all is one of the priorities of the Council of the Baltic Sea States (CBSS).
-The Member States of the Council of the Baltic Sea States are continuously implementing the Convention through legislative, political and administrative measures in order to combat violence against children and ensure that children are safe, healthy, educated and motivated – thus enhancing societal sustainability.
+Safe and secure Ensuring a safe and secure region is one of the priorities of the Council of the Baltic Sea States (CBSS), and the Baltic Sea Region is a model for regional cooperation in child protection.
+The United Nations Convention on the Rights of the Child (UNCRC) guarantees the world’s children human rights, dignity and integrity as well as safety and security.
+Based on the UNCRC, the CBSS Member States are implementing legislative, political and administrative measures in order to combat violence against children and ensure that children are safe, healthy, educated and motivated – thus enhancing societal sustainability and prosperity.

-Projects and partners The Children’s Unit and the Expert Group (EGCC) monitor and respond to the situation of children in the region by conducting research, implementing projects and nurturing professional networks.
+Projects and partners The Children at Risk Unit and the Expert Group address the situation of children by implementing projects that conduct research, develop trainings, and nurture professional networks.
 Expert consultations are widely used to highlight good practices and agree on recommendations.
-Cooperation between government departments, academia, the private sector, civil society and citizens are encouraged at national and regional level in order to strengthen local implementation capacity and make progress.
+Cooperation among ministries, academia, the private sector, civil society and children is encouraged at national and regional levels in order to strengthen local implementation capacity.
 The United Nations, Council of Europe, European Union and other regional entities are important standard setters and continue to inspire action and reflection.